On Generalized Uncertainty Principle: Conclusion

-In this paper we have analyzed the complete extension and modification of the Heisenberg uncertainty principle within the framework of the theory of complex functions.
-In particular with the help of complex analysis, we have shown that our theorem is a resolution criteria for the UV/IR mixing problem.
-This theorem is obtained by proposing the existance of certain functions $ \tilde{\delta} $ which includes the effects of quantum gravity at all scales.
-In our analysis of stringy uncertainty principle the size of the strings are bounded by the Planck scale and the size of the universe.
-It is the complex function $ \tilde{\delta} $ that explains string uncertainty priciple with all higher order as well as nonperturbative stringy corrrections, physics of quantum gravity, black hole physics, existance of minimal and maximal length scales in nature, short dictance geometry versus string theory and Fourier transformation versus distributions etc. Our completely generalized uncertainty principle from the discretization of the spacetime is in good agreement with short distace geometries like noncommutative geometry, noncommutative Clifford manifolds, noncommutative nature of spacetime at the Plank scale where all such known physical concepts may be explained nicely just from a single complex function $ \tilde{\delta} $ which may also reveals the geometric origin of the fundamental M-theory.
-Based on the inherent lattice structures, we may say that the underlying fundamental principle behind string theory should be based on an extension of the scaling of the complex function $ \tilde{\delta} $ which is to be incorporated on the same footing as that of the dynamics.
+In this paper, we have analyzed the complete set of extensions and modifications of Heisenberg uncertainty principle.
+Thes lies in the heart of complex function theory.
+In particular, following the framework of complex analysis, we have shown that our theorem offers a resolution criterion towards the UV/IR mixing problem in gauge theories.
+The theorem of the present interest has been obtained by proposing the existence of a function $ \tilde{\delta} $.
+Subsequently, we have shown that $ \tilde{\delta} $ includes all possible quantum gravity scaling effects.
+The above analysis leads to a new stringy uncertainty principle, accompanied with the fact that the sizes of the underlying strings are bounded by the Planck length scale and the size of the universe.
+Further, in the factorization limit of $ \tilde{\delta} $, the complex function $ \tilde{\tilde{\delta}} $ incorporates a class of limiting stringy uncertainty principles and offers interesting clues towards the understanding of higher order corrections, nonperturbative stringy corrections, physics of quantum gravity, black hole physics, the existence of minimal and maximal length scales, short distance geometry versus string theory, Fourier transformations and the theory of distribution.
+In this sense, we have given an attempt towards the completely generalized uncertainty principle in the light of discrete spacetime, short distance geometries, \textit{viz.} noncommutative geometry, noncommutative Clifford manifolds and noncommutative spacetime properties.
+At the Plank scale, we find that the function $ \tilde{\delta} $ reveals geometric origin of the fundamental $M$-theory and it provides the underlying explanation towards the geometric origin of the physical $(3+1)$ spacetime.
+Based on the lattice structure of a given spacetime, we anticipate that the underlying principles behind the fundamental string theories are in the agreement with the extended scaling properties of the function $ \tilde{\delta} $, as proposed in the previous section.
+Thus, we have provided an effective framework to incorporate all possible dynamics on the same footing.